A quick guide to popular home loan types

 Low doc loans

-Low doc home loans are designed for borrowers who don’t meet the usual income verification policies for a standard home loan product, such as people who:
+Designed for borrowers who don’t meet the usual income verification policies for a standard home loan product.
+For example, people who:

 - earn irregular income e.g. self-employed

 - have difficulty separating personal and business cash flows

 In recent years it’s become more difficult to access low doc loans.
 Borrowers need to offer substantial equity in the property, have a clean credit history and more.

 A family guarantee can help you get into your dream home sooner, ‘trade up’ or buy an investment property.